juzaweb/docs/theme/about-twig.md

     {{ i }},
 {% endfor %}
 ```
-Go to the functions page to learn more about the built-in functions.
+Go to the function's page to learn more about the built-in functions.

 See all documention [https://twig.symfony.com/doc/3.x/](https://twig.symfony.com/doc/3.x/)